-Registration fees for the 2013 Summer Institute will be $950, which includes the cost of meals.
+Due to a generous grant, registration fees for the 2016 Summer Institute for Reconciliation continue to be $500, which includes the cost of most meals.

 All Summer Institute participants are responsible for making their own lodging arrangements.
-We have arranged for a special rate at the Millennium Hotel, a full-service hotel located 1.25 miles from the Duke Divinity School.
-Participants in the Duke Summer Institute will be eligible for the rate of $63 (plus 13% sales and occupancy tax) per night for a single room (1 king bed) or a shared room (2 queen beds).
-To make a reservation, call 1-800-633-5379 or book online by May 6, 2013.
+We have arranged for a special rate at the Millennium Hotel, a full-service hotel located 1.25 miles from the Divinity School.
+Participants in the Duke Summer Institute will be eligible for the rate of $80 (plus 13.5% sales and occupancy tax) per night for a single room (1 king bed) or $84 for a shared room (2 queen beds).
+To make a reservation, call 1-800-633-5379 or book online by May 16, 2016.
 If you make a reservation by phone, be sure to mention that you are a participant in the Duke Summer Institute.
 The Millennium Hotel offers:

 - Complimentary in-room high speed internet access

 - Several complimentary meeting spaces for informal or prearranged evening conversations and meetings among Summer Institute participants